 Most of us will try our hand at a bit of DIY at some point in our lives.
 It enables you to learn a new skill and to do something different for a change!
 Plus, often, doing it yourself saves you money.
-Once you start doing things around the house yourself you quickly get hooked.
-But, sometimes you need a professional…
+Once you start doing things around the house yourself you quickly get hooked, but sometimes, DIY is best left for the professionals…

 Here’s An Example Of How Things Can Go Seriously Wrong

-For example, if you were to try to install a boiler yourself without completing the proper courses and becoming certified you could put yourself and your family at risk.
+If you were to try to install a boiler yourself without completing the proper courses and becoming certified you could put yourself and your family at risk.

 You only have to make one mistake for the risk of an explosion or fire to be greatly heightened.
+If that happened family members could be badly hurt, or worse, killed.

 Plus, you could find that your home insurance policy does not cover the cost of repairing the damage.